lucas-ifsp/CTruco/README.md

 ## Overview

 This project was designed to serve as supporting material in classes involving object-oriented design and programming, Java language, testing, and backend development.
-In the source code, students and practitioners will find implementation of concepts such as:
+In the source code, students and practitioners will find implementations of concepts such as:

-- Modern Java programming (functional API, Streams, pattern matching, switch expressions...)
+- Modern Java programming (functional API, Streams, modules, switch expressions, etc.)
 - Clean Code and Clean Architecture (SOLID);
 - GRASP patterns;
-- Design Patterns (Singleton, State, Strategy, DAO...);
+- Design Patterns (Singleton, State, Strategy, DAO, etc.);
 - Object Calisthenics;
 - Testing Driven Development (TDD) using JUnit 5 and Mockito;
 - Domain Driven Design (DDD).